vueron/python3-workshop/README.md

 #### Feedback form:
+Please do submit your valuable feedback to us.

 #### We hope that this repository and documentation link referred here, will provide some help to those who want to learn and advance their current skillset in Python 3 :)